Kaiyilin/Graduate-Pjt/README.md

 # Graduate-Pjt
-Summarise to work I have done in graduate school
+The summary to the work I have done in graduate school